 Exchanges cannot be carried out once a performance has commenced or occurred.
 Exchanges cannot be processed over the phone only in person at the box office or by mail.
 For further information regarding exchanges please contact the WASO Box Office on (08) 9326 0000.

 Lost ticket vouchers will be issued for misplaced WASO tickets after contacting the West Australian Symphony Orchestra Box Office, for collection at the venue, from 60 minutes prior to the performance.
 Lost tickets cannot be exchanged.

 Ticketing Prices, Fees and Charges

-A one-off handing fee of $5.50 per transaction applies to purchases on our website.
+A one-off handing fee of $6.90 per transaction applies to all Perth Concert Hall web, phone, mail and in person bookings.
 A fee of $3.85 applies to over the counter bookings.
-A fee of $6.60 applies to phone and mail bookings.
+A fee of $6.90 applies to phone and mail bookings.
 An additional fee of $4.40 per transaction applies for delivery via Registered Post

 Ticket postage is an option to all ticket holders purchasing their ticket more than 8 days prior to the first concert date in their order.

 The West Australian Symphony Orchestra reserves the right to retain any fees charged to the extent permitted by law.